 Save money: Stop buying duplicates of things you already own but never wear.

 Before you start pulling clothes off the rack, ask yourself: What do I want my wardrobe to do for me?
 Write down 3–5 goals.
+This clarity will help you make tougher decisions as you sort.
 For example:

 Have clothes that fit my current body